rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 git checkout -b module-ms12-020
 ````

-Write the module, putting it in the proper subdirectory.
+Write the module, putting it in the proper sub-directory.
 Once it's all done and tested, add the module to your repo and push it up to origin:

 ````bash
 git add <path to new module>